KeerthanaGopal28/Leads-Tracker/README.md

 - ON developer mood.
 - You can see options like load unpacked.
 - There you select the extracted file.
-- then enjoy using application.(You will find it in the extensions wallet)
+- then enjoy using application.(You will find it in the extensions wallet).

--
+Thanks for reading my repo!!